Joe50097/About-Me/README.md

 - 👋 Hi, I’m @Joe50097,
 - 😄 Pronouns: he/him
 - 👀 I’m interested in coding, gaming, and music.
+I'm currently studying CS (Computer Science) at university.
 - 💻 My skills include Python, Discord.py, HTML, CSS, and a bit of JavaScript.
+Additionally, I'm learning C++ in university.
 - 📫 How to reach me: Visit my website at [joe50097.is-a.dev](https://joe50097.is-a.dev/) to get in touch!
 - ⚡ Did you know?
 I've developed my own Discord bot from scratch!